zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/introduction/introduction.md

 **Architecture Overview**

 - Virtual Cloud Network: we will create a VCN with a public sub-network and internet access to avoid complexity.
-- Source Postgreqsql database: we will create a Postgresql database server in a Virtual Machine, which acts as our source on-premise database.
+- Source PostgreSQL database: we will create a PostgreSQL database in a Virtual Machine, which acts as our source on-premise database.
-- Goldengate for non-Oracle deployment: we will create a Goldengate classic for Postgresql to extract data from the source and ships trails to the cloud.
+- Target Autonomous database: we will provision Oracle Autonomous Database to act as our target database.
-- Goldengate Microservices deployment: we will create a Microservices environment for an Autonomous database that applies trails from source to target autonomous database.
+- Goldengate for non-Oracle deployment: we will create a Goldengate classic for PostgreSQL to extract data from the source and ships trail files to the cloud.
-- Target Autonomous database: we will provision Oracle Autonomous database acts as our target database.
+- Goldengate Microservices deployment: we will create a Microservices environment for an Autonomous Database that applies trails from source to target autonomous database.

 	![](/images/architecture.png)

-All of these mentioned resources are going to be deployed in Oracle Cloud infrastructure using Terraform.
+All of the above resources are going to be deployed in Oracle Cloud Infrastructure using Terraform.
 It is not necessary to have prior knowledge of Terraform scripting.
 All you need to do is follow every step exactly as described.

 ### Prerequisites